-Based on the Missouri Economic Research & Information Center (MERIC) 2019 Economic and Workforce Report, from May 2018 to May 2019, Missouri added over 31,000 jobs, a 1.1 percent employment growth for Missouri.
-The Missouri unemployment rate grew .1 percent to 3.3 percent as of May 2019.
-The Kansas City region has had employment growth rates higher than the state average in five of the past six years.
-Missouri's per capita personal income increased by 3.6 percent from 2017.
-The final fiscal year 2018 general revenue report for the Office of Administration for the State of Missouri indicated that net general revenue collections increased 1.0 percent from fiscal year 2018, from \$9.47 billion to \$9.57 billion.
+Based on the Missouri Economic Research & Information Center (MERIC) 2020 Economic and Workforce Report, from 2010 through 2019, Missouri experienced yearly employment growth, with 0.6 percent employment increase from 2018 to 2019.
+However, from March to May 2020, Missouri reported a decrease of 9.8 percent due to COVID-19 business shutdowns.
+Missouri's unemployment rose to 10.1 percent.
+According to MERIC's website, unemployment decreased to 4.9 percent in September 2020.
+The Kansas City region has had employment growth rates higher than the state average over the past six years and is one of the fastest growing regions in Missouri.
+Twenty percent of Missouri's employment is also found in the Kansas City region.
+Both GDP and Per Capita Personal Income for the state of Missouri have continued growth that is comparable to growth nationally.
+The final fiscal year 2020 general revenue report for the Office of Administration for the State of Missouri indicated that net general revenue collections increased 1.0 percent from fiscal year 2019.

 MCC has three main revenue streams: state appropriations, local taxes and tuition.
-In fiscal year 2020, MCC is estimating that approximately 27 percent of general fund revenue will come from MCC's state aid appropriation to Missouri Community Colleges.
+In fiscal year 2021, MCC is estimating that approximately 25 percent of general fund revenue will come from MCC's state aid appropriation to Missouri Community Colleges.
 For this reason, MCC monitors statewide economic and political activity closely.
-State appropriations are estimated to decrease less than 1 percent in fiscal year 2020.
+State appropriations are estimated to decrease approximately 8 percent in fiscal year 2021, primarily due to additional emergency restrictions directly due to the impact of the COVID-19 pandemic.

-Local tax revenue collections, making up 32 percent of the general fund budget, are projected to remain flat for fiscal year 2020.
-The local levy rate for fiscal year 2020 is \$0.2047 cents per \$100 of assessed valuation which is down from the fiscal year 2019 rate of \$0.2305 cents per \$100 of assessed valuation.
-The decrease in the local levy rate was due to an increase in adjusted current year assessed valuation, which resulted in an increase to the tax base.
+Local tax revenue collections, making up approximately 33 percent of the general fund budget, are projected to remain flat for fiscal year 2021.
+The local levy rate for fiscal year 2021 is \$0.2128 cents per \$100 of assessed valuation, which is up from the fiscal year 2020 rate of \$0.2047 cents per \$100 of assessed valuation.
+The increase in the local levy rate was due to a decrease in adjusted current year assessed valuation, which resulted in no change in revenue growth and tax base.
 Adjusted current year assessed valuation includes changes in assessed value for real estate, personal property and new construction.
-New construction has increased over the last several years.
-The last five years included new construction of \$200.3 million, \$217.7 million, \$176.4 million, \$156.0 million, and \$94.5 million.
+New construction continues to be strong.
+The last five years included new construction assessed valuations of \$105.7 million, \$200.3 million, \$217.7 million, \$176.4 million, and \$156.0 million.